Skip to content

 • Site & Company Information: To access database-specific requests via the Sage 200 API, retrieve the Site ID (X-Site) and Company ID (X-Company) by making a GET request to the sites endpoint, providing access to the necessary information for your API requests.

-• Query the Sage 200 API: Review the Sage 200 API CRUD operations with the POST, GET, PUT, and DELETE methods, ensuring you can query the API and interact with the endpoints.
+• Sage 200 API Support Methods: Review the Sage 200 API CRUD operations with the POST, GET, PUT, and DELETE methods, ensuring you can query the API and interact with the endpoints.

 • Begin Development: Dive into Sage 200 Development by exploring our guides and available endpoints